arikat/GapClean/README.md

    `-h`   Display this help message

-#####  Example: `gapclean -i input.fa -o output.fa -t 95`
+#####  Example: `gapclean -i input.fa -o output.fa -t 75` Removes column from alignment when >75 percent of the column are gaps

-#####  Example: `gapclean -i input.fa -o output.fa -s 0` # Takes first sequence as the seed and removes gaps relative to seed.
+#####  Example: `gapclean -i input.fa -o output.fa -s 0` Takes first sequence as the seed and removes gaps relative to seed.

 ## INSTALLATION:

-1. git clone this repo

-2. pip install .
+1. pip install gapclean

-3. Thank Gappy for his service.
+2. Thank Gappy for his service.
 He is a retired detective.